HeyMarkSquires/ResDiaryChallenge/ReadMe.txt

 On top of the main program, I have also included a test project that tests splitting various lists into various sizes.
 Given that it was not discussed in the original specification, I have operated under the assumption that a list that is being split into number of ways that's too high (For example, 1,2,3 being split 7 ways) or impossibly low (For example, the list is split 0 or -1 ways) then the empty list will just be returned.
+I have also assumed that an empty list will return an empty list.

 The code is best run using visual studio.